Read instructions on how to applyExpress Interest

-The programme is designed to be completed through 12 months full-time or 24 months part-time study and is delivered as follows: One year full time: Two days per week per semester (Tuesday and Thursday from 1.00 -9.00pm).
-In addition, Psychometric Testing Assessment is delivered over 2 days in January in Year 1.
+The programme is designed to be completed through 12 months full-time and is delivered as follows: One year full time: Two days per week per semester (Tuesday and Thursday from 1.00 -9.00pm).
+In addition, Psychometric Testing Assessment is delivered over 2 days in January.
 The dissertation is submitted at the beginning of August.

 Content of modules can be found by using the search option on the book of modules.